 As is often the case, when doubled characters cross paths they can’t co-exist: one typically removes the other.

 This isn’t the film’s only instance of this kind of mirroring.
 It’s there too in a planet that’s too good to be true.
-It resemble Earth’s twin but can never be home.
+It resembles Earth’s twin but can never be home.
 The virus has killed the earlier ‘humans’ (the Engineers), along with all the birds and animals.
-The only thing that can thrive here is death.
+The only thing that thrives here is death.

 The film begins with David’s birth.
 “How do you feel?”
 Wayland asks.
 “Alive,” David replies.

 Disenchantment soon follows.
 David is keenly aware his creators are feeble and short-lived.
 Androids are superior, yet must serve their human masters.

 Perhaps this also answers the question of why David exterminates the planet’s inhabitants.